 Urostomy: A surgically constructed method of bypassing a dysfunctional or removed bladder in order to discharge urine.
 Most commonly a conduit is surgically created from a section of the ileum and the ureters are connected to it.
 The open end of the conduit (ileal conduit) is brought to the surface of the abdomen to create a stoma.

-Ottawa Ostomy Support Group’s 1 year membership includes exclusive access to our monthly newsletters, 2 issues of the Ostomy Canada Magazine (Spring and Fall) and premium membership in Ostomy Canada Society.
+Ottawa Ostomy Support Group’s 1 year national membership includes exclusive access to our monthly newsletters, 2 issues of the Ostomy Canada Magazine (Spring and Fall) and premium membership in Ostomy Canada Society + Everything from chapter membership.
 Yes!
 So much for a small cost of $40 annually.
-Don’t forget to check our events page for more information on upcoming events and stay tuned and updated by signing up to our monthly newsletters!
+Our chapter membership is only $20 and that includes 9 newsletter meetings etc. Free assistance is available for our membership applicants.

 Below are a few pdf versions of some more ostomy details.
 Feel free to browse through them and download/save it for future use